-How to make a gluten free roasted vegetable pasta salad
+How to make a gluten free pasta salad

 What I like about this pasta salad with roasted vegetables is that gluten free pasta can be a little dry and boring.

-More tips for making the best roasted vegetable pasta salad
+More tips for making the best pasta salad

 Time savers: Use precut vegetables from the produce section of your grocery store.
 Sure it’s a bit more expensive.
 But if you’re pressed for time when planning a party, well, it may be worth it!